+44 (0)113 343 3269

 See Greg's personal page for publications and further links.

 He received his BA in History from Rutgers (1992) and his MPhil and PhD in History and Philosophy of Science from Cambridge (1996, 2000).
 In his final year at Cambridge he was the Charles and Katharine Darwin Research Fellow at Darwin College and received the Singer Prize from the British Society for the History of Science for best essay by an early career researcher.
 He has been at the University of Leeds since 2000, based throughout at the Centre for History and Philosophy of Science.
 From 2006-8 he served as the Centre's Director, overseeing the creation of a new University Museum of the History of Science, Technology and Medicine.
 In 2010 he was promoted to a personal chair.
 In 2012 he gave an inaugural lecture which can be viewed here.
+From 2014-7 he served as Director of the Leeds Humanities Research Institute.

 He is active in promoting the history of science to wider audiences, appearing on Genius by Stephen Hawking on PBS/National Geographic Channel and In Our Time on BBC Radio 4, contributing to the Times Literary Supplement, and regularly giving public lectures.
 In 2015 he gave the annual Darwin Memorial Lecture in Shrewsbury and the first annual John Innes Lecture in the history of science at the John Innes Centre, Norwich.
 In 2016 he gave the annual Thomas S. Hall Lecture in history and philosophy of science at Washington University in St. Louis.
+In 2017 he gave an address at Mendel University in Brno to mark the unveiling of a new statue of Gregor Mendel.

+He was primary investigator on the Leeds Genetics Pedagogies Project (2012-4), which developed experimental teaching materials in order to assess the role that traditional Mendelian emphases play in promoting a determinist attitude towards genes (and, counterfactually, whether students might be less determinist now if Mendelism had never become biological orthodoxy).
 He is currently primary investigator on two research projects, the Horizon 2020-funded Making Biological Minds project and the AHRC-funded Global Challenges International Development and Intellectual Property project.
 He is also the lead supervisor for three AHRC-funded collaborative doctoral projects, with the National Institute of Agricultural Botany and with the British Library.
 From October 2017 to January 2020 he will be on full-time research leave thanks to the award of a Leverhulme Major Research Fellowship.

 He would be glad to hear from anyone interested in doing postdoctoral, PhD or MRes/MA work on any aspect of the research interests outlined above.